-Operational and Transactional excellence in Lending to drive down operational costs and achieve regulatory compliance.
+Operational and Transactional excellence in Lending to drive down Operational Costs and achieve Regulatory Compliance

 The current climate of increased regulation, combined with a global economic slowdown, is challenging the profitability of retail banking operations around the world.
 Driving down operational costs while complying to regulations are among the top priorities of banks.
 The most successful banks will be those that have transformed their business models to achieve greater efficiency across the operational value chain.
 In his article, “Banking Must Digitally Transform Consumer Lending”, Jim Marous, CEO of the Digital Banking Report highlights how improved lending operations can lead to easier application processes, faster credit decisions, increased transparency, innovative borrowing options.
-All this will result to a happier customer.
+All this will result in a happier customer.

-Objective is to enhance operational efficiency
+Objective is to Enhance Operational Efficiency

-As the existing systems leave little or no room for further IT intervention, there is an obvious renewed demand for a flexible FinTech product that helps drive down operational cost and allows transformation.
+As the existing systems leave little or no room for further IT intervention, there is an obvious renewed demand for flexible FinTech product that helps drive down operational cost and allows transformation.
 As most of these transformations require manual workarounds outside the system, these changes take time in transferring data between functional areas, as the data no longer exists within the system.

 Traditionally, banks practiced adopting a lending module, as part of a core banking system and with other siloed functional and business point systems resulted in a heterogeneous mix of applications.
 Varied technologies and capabilities of this kind often created chasms between business processes across disparate systems, leading to numerous hand-offs between various departments and functional units.
 Such hand-offs increased the transaction turnaround time, and even failed to provide a unified view and timely notifications and escalations.

-FinTech platforms that can bring all stakeholders inside the lending solution is critical
+FinTech platforms that can bring all stakeholders inside the Lending solution is critical